 - a.
 The subject property should not be assessed by using the gross rent multiplier method because the mobile home park has more than 4 rental units.
 Thorne testimony. - b.
 A memorandum issued by the Department of Local Government Finance (DLGF) in December 2006, says the assessed value of an annually assessed mobile home is the lesser of the value determined using the National Automobile Dealers Association (NADA) Guide, the purchase price, or sales data for generally comparable mobile homes.
 Thorne testimony; Pet'r Ex.
-5. Consequently, the income approach is not applicable for the subject property.
-Thorne testimony. - c.
-This home was purchased for \$7,000 on November 13, 2006, from Greentree Servicing.
-It was vacant on January 15, 2007.
-(On cross examination Mr. Thorne admitted that after buying the property, he spent approximately \$400 to clean and paint it.
-It is also likely Mr. Thorne purchased new kitchen appliances for the property.)
+5. - c.
+This home was purchased for \$12,000 in November 2006 from Greentree Servicing.
+The home was vacant on January 15, 2007, and had been vacant for the year.
+(On cross examination Mr. Thorne admitted that after buying it approximately \$2,000 was spent on cleaning, painting and new kitchen flooring to make the home habitable.)
 Thorne testimony; Pet'r Ex.
 2. - d.
 Rather than looking at the entire county as the market area, the mobile home park should be considered its own market area because a mobile home located on private property is more desirable than a mobile home in a mobile home park.
 Thorne testimony. - e.
 Distressed sales are the norm for the mobile home market in this area.
 The majority of sales in the mobile home park are repossessions.
 That fact is not evident from looking at title transfers because it is common for a lending institution to wait to transfer the title of a repossessed mobile home only after it has been resold.
 Thorne testimony.